Finding the Best Oil Diffuser

 it will last for years.

 Are there any downsides?
 Well, it depends on your point of view.
 They are usually a little more expensive.
-Prices range from as little as $99 to as much as $275 for all the bells and whistles.
-Once you have the scent in them, you can't tip them or the scent will pour out the top.
-So they have to stay upright.
+Prices range from as little as $69 to as much as $325 for all the bells and whistles.
+Once you have the scent in them, you must keep them upright or the liquid will pour out the top.
 Oh and I should mention, they make a little noise only when the scent is emitted - about the level of a whisper (15dB) on a good machine – a little louder on cheaper models.
 But that’s something to consider if you will use it when sleeping if you are a very light sleeper.
 It doesn’t bother most people, but consider that when locating it.

 One important tip is to only use the essential oil and blends recommended by the manufacturer.
 Many blends will clog your diffuser and require service or void its warranty.